ShiviPro/progress-checklist/MajorProject_1.md

   - [x] Add to Cart: "Add to Cart" primary button should be present.
   - [x] Add to Wishlist: "Add to Wishlist" secondary button or "Wishlist" secondary icon button should be present.

+*__Todo__: Please look into this: changing the filters on the Products page is not reflected in the url with modified values of search params.*

 ## Sort by Price
 - [ ] Along with the multiple filters on the product listing page on the sidebar, add a feature to sort products by price,